 As a victim of an assault, you have the right to file a civil lawsuit against your attacker.
 In order to recover the compensation you need and deserve, you must file your legal claim within the timeframe set by the statute of limitations.
 Injuries and harms sustained because of an assault are considered to be personal injuries.
 In California, personal injury victims have two years from the date of their injury-causing incident to file a claim for damages.

 There may be times when you do not discover your injury until after the statute of limitations has expired.
 If there was a reasonable delay in your discovery of the harm, or if you did not immediately understand the link between your assault and the harm, you may be able to file a claim outside of the traditional timeframe.
-You can help to ensure that all of your legal claims are filed on time by calling an experienced Los Angeles personal injury attorney immediately after your assault.
+You can help to ensure that all of your legal claims are filed on time by calling an experienced Los Angeles personal injury lawyer immediately after your assault.

 Speak with a Los Angeles Assault Injury Attorney at Citywide Law Group Today